ethereumjs/ethereumjs-monorepo/packages/trie/UPGRADING.md

 ### SecureTrie as an Option

-In v5 the `SecureTrie` class has been removed in favor of a simple constructor option `useHashedKeys` - defaulting to `false` in the base `Trie` implementation.
+In v5 the `SecureTrie` class has been removed in favor of a simple constructor option `useKeyHashing` - defaulting to `false` in the base `Trie` implementation.
 This reduces the level of inheritance dependencies (in the old structure it was e.g. not possible to create a secure trie without the checkpoint functionality, which are logically completely unrelated) and frees things up for future design changes and additions.

 Updating is pretty much straight-forward: